-- The university "hotline" service within the campus telecommunications system will provide a recorded message for callers who are unsure about whether the campus is closed.
-The CU Boulder emergency information line is 303-492-4636.
+- The Buff Info line will provide a recorded message for callers who are unsure about whether the campus is closed.
+Buff Info can be reached at 303-492-INFO (4636).

 - CU Boulder operations personnel from multiple departments work in concert with the city to remove snow from campus streets, parking lots, sidewalks and multiuse paths.
 It’s always important during storms to exercise caution when traversing campus, whether by foot, by bike or by vehicle.
 You are reminded to always wear appropriate footwear and to be careful getting in and out of vehicles, including buses.

 - Snowy weather can cause road closures and situations where campus officials must change bus routes to accommodate safe and accessible roads to and from campus.
 Riders should check the Transit app for campus bus updates and reroute alerts.
 Commuting students, faculty and staff riding to/from campus via RTD bus routes are encouraged to sign up for RTD Rider Alerts.

 - CU Boulder’s Division of Emergency Management features several weather safety tips on its website.

 - The city of Boulder’s snow and ice removal website features key things you can do to stay informed and be prepared for a snow event.